Back to First Alert Guides

 Symptoms

-• Setup wizard fails at the WiFi connection step
+• Setup wizard fails at the WiFi step

-• Detector pairs via Bluetooth but will not connect to WiFi
+• Detector pairs via Bluetooth but won't join WiFi

-• App shows detector as offline after working for days or weeks
+• Detector shows offline after working for days/weeks

-• Cannot receive alerts on phone when detector triggers
+• No alerts on the phone when the detector triggers

 Recognize these?
 Here's what usually causes it.